hardwario/bc-website/content/doc/projects/wireless-smart-led-strip.md

 ---
-title: "Wireless LED Strip"
+title: "Wireless Smart LED Strip"
 ---

-This document will guide you through the **Wireless LED Strip** project.
+This document will guide you through the **Wireless Smart LED Strip** project.
 You will be able to interact with your LED strip in **Node-RED** and Blynk.

 ## Block Concept